Connect with others who understand.

 Jaw Pain With Ankylosing Spondylitis: Causes and Management

-The pain that’s a hallmark of ankylosing spondylitis (AS) typically affects the back and neck.
-However, it can also impact other parts of the body, including the jaw.
-Experiencing jaw pain can impact a person’s quality of life, making it difficult for them to swallow, eat, and open their mouth.
+Lower back pain is the hallmark symptom of ankylosing spondylitis (AS) and nonradiographic axial spondyloarthritis (nr-axSpA).
+However, the joint diseases can also impact other parts of the body, including the jaw.
+Painful jaw movement can make it difficult to swallow, eat, speak, and even open your mouth.

 Jaw pain is a common complication for people with ankylosing spondylitis and other types of arthritis.
-Some researchers estimate that about 15 percent of people diagnosed with AS experience inflammation and pain in the jaw.
-Others report that as many as 35 percent of people with the condition experience jaw pain.
+Research shows that between 4 percent and 35 percent of people with AS experience jaw pain.
+On MySpondylitisTeam, more than 260 members report jaw pain as a symptom.

-Many members of MySpondylitisTeam report jaw pain.
-Some members report that their AS jaw pain developed into temporomandibular disorder (TMD) — sometimes referred to as temporomandibular joint (TMJ) syndrome.
-The temporomandibular joints are located on either side of your face, directly in front of your ears.
-They connect your lower jawbone to your skulls and help with eating and talking.
+Temporomandibular joint (TMJ) syndrome — also called temporomandibular joint disorder, or TMD — involves the temporomandibular joints located on either side of your face, directly in front of your ears.
+They connect your lower jawbone to your skull and help with eating and talking.
+More than 120 members report having TMJ disorders along with spondylitis.

 What Does Ankylosing Spondylitis Jaw Pain Feel Like?

-Here are some examples of how MySpondylitisTeam members describe their jaw pain:
+Here are some examples of how MySpondylitisTeam members describe their jaw pain and dysfunction:

 • “I’m tired and my jaw is very tender.”